Crowfoot: Leadership of the Siksika Nation

-Crowfoot worked hard to build relations between the Blackfoot and the agents of different organizations that came into their lands, such as the Hudson’s Bay Company and the North-West Mounted Police.
-This effort by Crowfoot sometimes led him to come into conflict with other members of his nation, such as when he stopped a group of Blackfoot warriors from raiding a Hudson’s Bay caravan.
+Crowfoot worked hard to build relations between the Blackfoot and the agents of different organizations that came into their lands, such as the Hudson's Bay Company and the North-West Mounted Police (NWMP).
+This effort by Crowfoot sometimes led him to come into conflict with other members of his nation, such as when he stopped a group of Blackfoot warriors from raiding a Hudson's Bay caravan.

-Late in 1866 he prevented a number of Blackfoot warriors from looting a train of Hudson’s Bay Company carts and killing its Métis drivers.
+Late in 1866 he prevented a number of Blackfoot warriors from looting a train of Hudson's Bay Company carts and killing its Métis drivers.
 Then, defying a number of warrior chiefs, he provided a safe escort for the Métis back to Fort Edmonton.
 He also became a good friend of HBC trader Richard Charles Hardisty who was in charge of Rocky Mountain House.

 Crowfoot had interactions with another famous chief, Sitting Bull.
-These interactions occurred when the Blackfoot moved south following the disappearing Bison herds.
-When the Blackfoot arrived in Sioux territory, Sitting Bull invited Crowfoot to combine their strength and fight against both the United States and the North-West Mounted Police.
-Crowfoot refused this offer, understanding that his people and the Sioux together were not strong enough to stand for long against the strength of the United States Military and the Canadian government.
+These interactions occurred when the Blackfoot moved south following the disappearing bison herds.
+When the Blackfoot arrived in Sioux territory, Sitting Bull invited Crowfoot to combine their strength and fight against both the United States and the NWMP.
+Crowfoot refused this offer, understanding that his people and the Sioux together were not strong enough to stand for long against the strength of the United States military and the Canadian government.
 Eventually, Crowfoot led the Blackfoot back into Canadian territory, leaving on bad terms with Sitting Bull.
 When the Sioux came into Canada, fleeing pursuing American forces, Crowfoot made peace with Sitting Bull and his tribe.
-This helped protect the Sioux from pursuing American forces for a time, but eventually economic factors forced the Blackfoot to push the Police to force the Sioux back into the United States.
+This helped protect the Sioux from pursuing American forces for a time, but eventually economic factors forced the Blackfoot to push the police to force the Sioux back into the United States.

 Family

-Crowfoot had a total of 10 wives throughout his life, but never more than three or four at a time.
+Crowfoot had a total of 10 wives throughout his life, but never more than four at a time.
 His first wife was named Cutting Woman, and she was favoured over the other wives.
 Crowfoot had many children with his wives, but only four of them lived to adulthood: one son, who was blind, and three daughters.
 At one point Crowfoot had a son that showed potential as a warrior and leader but he was killed in his early teenage years in a battle against the Cree.
 Crowfoot vowed to avenge the death of his son and personally led a raid against a nearby Cree camp to kill one Cree tribe member.
 During the raid, the Blackfoot captured a young Cree man, who bore a resemblance to Crowfoot's dead son.
 Crowfoot adopted the young man.
 Later this Cree man returned to his people and became the chief Poundmaker.